11 Retro Thanksgiving Traditions That Have Become Obsolete

-Maybe there was no more room at the dining table, or maybe the adults just needed a break, but for many years, it was not uncommon to separate the two generations during Thanksgiving dinner.
-A discrete, often tiny, arrangement, the kids' table was a place for siblings, cousins, and anyone else without a valid driver's license to break bread in a parent-free setting.
-A 2018 survey conducted by Juicy Juice and ORC International, however, indicates that the once popular seating method may be on its last legs, as 61 percent of parents now opt to have the entire family seated together.
+Maybe there wasn't any room at the dining table, or maybe the adults just needed a break, but for many years, it was not uncommon to separate the two generations during Thanksgiving dinner.
+A discrete, and often tiny arrangement, the kids' table was a place for siblings, cousins, and anyone else without a valid driver's license to break bread in a parent-free setting.
+A 2018 survey conducted by Juicy Juice and ORC International, however, indicates that the once popular seating method may be on its last legs: 61 percent of parents now opt to have the entire family seated together.

 Using place cards

 You would expect to see place cards at a wedding reception, otherwise, how would you know which table to sit at?
 But did you know that it was once pretty common to also see them on the table at Thanksgiving dinner?
 That's right, these finely scripted labels displaying the names of each family member were trimmed to perfection and placed on the table for the holiday meal.
 But as you might have already guessed, they have become far less common, as families continue to move away from some of the more formal Thanksgiving traditions, opting instead for a more casual, organically formed affair.

 And for more ways to relax with your family on Thanksgiving Day, here are The Best Thanksgiving TV Episodes of All Time.

 Today, the fine and filigree plates, cups, and gravy bowls of a family's china set are rather mysterious.
 You rarely ever see them, let alone handle or, gasp, eat and drink from them.
 But decades ago, you did for special occasions—and Thanksgiving dinner was, for many families, the kind of occasion special enough to warrant an appearance by the otherwise elusive chinaware.